-Students will learn the basic functions and operations of electronic fuel control and emissions components and systems.
+Students learn the basic functions and operations of electronic fuel control and emissions components and systems.
 Initial testing and observation of systems operation using scan tools and other diagnostic equipment will be stressed.
-Prerequisite: AUTO 125 and completion of, or concurrent enrollment in AUTO 229.
-WINTER 2011
+Prerequisites: AUTO 125 and completion of, or concurrent enrollment in, AUTO 229.
+WINTER 2012